nordcloud/cloudtrail-activity-events/event-sources/autopatcher/README.md

-# Autopatcher
+# IBM Multicloud Autopatcher

-Autopatcher currently does not support Cloud Trail integration.
+IBM Multicloud Autopatcher currently does not support Cloud Trail integration.
 This document is an example only.

+Please contact our IBM Multicloud support to get it working.

 ## Event types